 For a detailed link to our reservations and cancellation policies [CLICK HERE]

-We have a very strict “zero tolerance” 48-hour cancellation policy.
 If you or someone in your party must cancel for any reason within 24-48 hours of your scheduled flight, you may be rescheduled for another day.
-Same day cancellations will NOT be rescheduled.
-If you are late for your boat departure or miss your scheduled time, there will be no refunds or reschedules permitted.
+Same day cancellations may NOT be rescheduled, and if you are late for your boat departure or miss your scheduled time, there will be no refunds or reschedules permitted.
 Sorry, no exceptions!
-Back to Top

 Is a parasailing adventure fun?